github/codeql/c++/introduction/session-3/codeql-workshop-cpp-global-data-flow.md

 The global data flow (and taint tracking) library avoids this problem by requiring that the query author specifies which _sources_ and _sinks_ are applicable.
 This allows the implementation to compute paths only between the restricted set of nodes, rather than for the full graph.

-In this workshop we will try to write a global data flow query to solve the format string problem introduced in the [Introduction to local dataflow](https://gist.github.com/lcartey/db74e6041393062f9deef67456a229d3) workshop.
+In this workshop we will try to write a global data flow query to solve the format string problem introduced in the [Introduction to local dataflow](../session-2/codeql-workshop-cpp-local-data-flow.md)

 This workshops will provide:
  - Exploration of global data flow and taint tracking